The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: Discussion and Outlook

 \section{Discussion and Outlook}

 In this paper, motivated by successful fits of the fermion data\cite{msgreb,grimus2} which evade the difficulties that forced an abandonment\cite{gmblm,blmdm} of the hope\cite{babmoh} that the \bten, \boot FM Higgs system would be sufficient to describe the entire fermion mass spectrum, we specified the ingredients of a New Minimal Supersymmteric GUT based on the gauge group $SO(10)$ and the ${\bf{210\oplus 10\oplus 120\oplus 126\oplus {\overline {126}} }}$ Higgs System.
-While inheriting the Higgs system responsible for GUT scale symmetry breaking unchanged from the MSGUT\cite{aulmoh,ckn,abmsv}, and fitting all the fermion data successfully, the NMSGUT is able to describe CKM CP violation\cite{grimus2} even when it carries the handicap of real superpotential couplings.
-Since this handicap reduces the number of free parameters drastically it results in a theory with one less free superpotential parameter than even the original MSGUT!
-Moreover several parameters are yet available to accommodate the new information associated with the as yet unknown Leptonic CP violation phases, $\theta_{13}^P$ angle and the over all neutrino mass scale.
-If this information became available it would determine the unknown but crucial embedding matrices describing the relation between the effective MSSM in the grand desert and the NMSGUT.
+While inheriting the Higgs system responsible for GUT scale symmetry breaking unchanged from the MSGUT\cite{aulmoh,ckn,abmsv} but reassigning the roles of the FM Higgs the NMSGUT is able to describe all the fermion data at $M_X$ successfully provided recourse is had to relevant threshold corrections at the Susy breaking scale.
+This alleviates a problem with fitting down type yukawa couplings using only the $\bf{10,120}$ couplings to matter fields (since the \boot couplings are lowered drastically to make the Type I seesaw neutrino masses viable and are thus irrelevant to charged fermion masses ).

 Using the techniques we developed for the MSGUT\cite{ag1,ag2} we computed the superheavy spectrum for the NMSGUT and used it to compute threshold effects in the gauge evolution.
-Focussing on the symmetry breaking branch which allows spontaneous CP violation we found that the Unification scale defined as the mass of the Baryon number violating gauge fields was always raised above the one loop values on this branch.
-This increase could take $M_X$ to values as large as $10^{18}~ GeV $ while still remaining in the perturbative domain.
-Thus gauge mediated Baryon decay can easily become unmeasurably small in this theory.
-Together with $M_X$ all other masses, in particular those of the three triplet types that mediate $d=5$ baryon decay also rise and can be taken(effectively) well above $10^{16} GeV$.
-Thus not only $d=6$ but also $d=5$ baryon decay- which has persistently been a hobgoblin in the fairy story of Grand Unification- can be banished to the periphery -if not completely outside -of the measurable realm.
+We found that the Unification scale defined as the mass of the Baryon number violating gauge fields is raised above the one loop values.
+This increase could take $M_X$ to values as large as $10^{19}~ GeV $ while still remaining in the perturbative domain.
+Thus gauge mediated Baryon decay is unmeasurably small in this theory.
+Together with $M_X$ all other masses, in particular those of the three triplet types that mediate $d=5$ baryon decay, also rise and can be taken(effectively) well above $10^{16} GeV$.
+Thus, \emph{prima facie}, not only $d=6$ but also $d=5$ proton decay may be controllable.
+In practice we find\cite{nmsgutIII} that inclusion of GUT scale threshold effects due to the {\bf{120}}-plet and searches of the parameter space under a constraint to suppress B-violation is necessary before palatable B-violation rates are reached.